 How many players does it take to beat Zamazenta in Pokémon Go?

-Although it should be possible for three top level trainers with the best counters and conditions to take out Zamazenta in its Hero of Many Battles forme, if you're lower level, cannot coordinate with your Raid party, and/or lacking the best counters, you may need five or more players.
+Although it should be possible for three top level trainers with the best counters and conditions to take out Zamazenta in its Hero of Many Battles form, if you're lower level, cannot coordinate with your raid party, and/or lacking the best counters, you may need five or more players.

 Weather conditions that can impact this Raid include:

-- Cloudy Weather will boost Zamazenta's Fighting type moves, as well as your Fairy type counters
+- Cloudy/Overcast Weather will boost Zamazenta's Fighting and Fairy type moves, as well as your Fairy type counters

 - Fog will boost its Dark type moves

-- Wind will boost your Flying and Psychic counters
+- Windy Weather will boost your Flying and Psychic counters

 Questions about taking on Zamazenta in Pokémon Go?

 Do you have any questions about taking on the Hero of Many Battles forme of Zamazenta in Pokémon Go?
 Got any tips for your fellow Trainers?
-Drop them in the comments below, and be sure to check out our Complete Pokédex, so you can be the very best like no one ever was!
+Drop them in the comments below, and be sure to check out our other Pokémon Go guides so you too can become a Pokémon Master!